0xfarben/ortho-secure/README.md

 - **Ease of Deployment:** Simple setup with Docker and Kubernetes.
 - **Policy Enforcement:** Implements security policies using Falco and other monitoring tools.

+## Reports folder

+we have a dedicated Reports folder which explains the overall project with ease.
+Make sure you do check it before you proceed.

 ## Project Team Members

 This project was Contributed by